-At Kirkstall Valley, the curriculum is comprehensive yet flexible, enabling staff to meet the needs of specific cohorts and individuals as their lives develop.
-We follow the You, Me, PSHE scheme of work, which provides us with a clear and progressive PSHE curriculum across Key Stage One and Key Stage Two.
+At Kirkstall Valley, the curriculum is comprehensive but flexible; we have strong communication between year groups, so teachers are confident, supported by the PSHE Lead, to amend, complement or rearrange units to best meet the needs of their individuals and cohort.
+We follow the Leeds recommended You, Me and PSHE scheme of work, which provides us with a clear and progressive PSHE curriculum across Key Stage One and Key Stage Two.

 PSHE is split into 7 strands: Sex and Relationship Education (SRE), Drug, Alcohol and Tobacco, Keeping Safe and Managing Risk, Mental Health and Emotional Wellbeing, Physical Health and Wellbeing, Careers, Financial Capability & Economic Wellbeing and Identity, Society and Equality.
 Within each strand, there are age-appropriate topics for each year group and two topics are taught per term.